kubermatic/kubermatic/docs/proposals/improve-addons.md

 ## Motivation and Background

-Currently, KKP only supports one mechanism for installing components in user-clusters: Custom Addons.
+Currently, KKP only supports one mechanism for customers to install components in user-clusters: Custom Addons.
 For this, all addons are stored in a single docker image that is configured in KKP.
 Afterwards, an initContainer is being run that starts the image and copies all addons onto the seed-controller-managers local file-system.
 From there, addon manifests are being rendered and rolled out to user clusters.

 The current implementation of addons has some flaws for installing custom components that make the usage and maintenance cumbersome for cluster administrators:

-- To add “Custom Addons” the cluster-admin needs to bundle manifests and templates in a Docker image that is based on the official addon-manifest docker image by Kubermatic
+- To add Custom Addons, the cluster-admin needs to bundle manifests and templates in a Docker image that is based on the official addon-manifest docker image by Kubermatic
 - It’s currently only possible to deploy multiple instances of the same addon when using a workaround (creating two separate addons)
 - Addons are strictly tied to KKP versions due to the composition logic of the manifest image tag; for any provided manifest image the tag gets overwritten with `:<KKP VERSION>\[-CUSTOM SUFFIX\]`
 - Complex Addons can leave a trail of reconciliation errors until successfully deployed because all manifest files are applied at the same time